nejatihamid/mortgage-2017/README.md

 # mortgage-2017
-Analyze the mortgage info for 2017
+Analyze the mortgage data for 2017